 Potential criminal actions and other emergencies on campus can be reported directly by any student, faculty or staff member.
 For speed in accessing the Police Department, a Communication Center is in place on the campus and an E-911 county system will provide contact with the police dispatcher 24-hours-a-day for an emergency.
 In non-emergency situations dial 931.598.1111 or Ext.
 1111.
 The University’s Police Department and, when appropriate, University administrators will investigate all reported crimes.
-The University’s Chief of Police is Marie Eldridge (931.598.1111).
+You may contact the Interim Chief of Police Troy Huffines at (931.598.1111).

 Administrative and business offices of the police department are opened Monday - Friday, 08:00 am - 5:00pm.
 If you have an emergency call 911 immediately.
 To request an officer for non-emergency situations after hours call 931.598.1111.